ddmler/ddmler.github.io/_posts/2018-03-12-using-php-cs-fixer-in-laravel.markdown

 And that's it!
 With these two simple steps you can fix your entire codebase at once with the command:

 `./vendor/bin/php-cs-fixer fix`

+Or use the `--dry-run` flag to only show the fixes it would do:

+`./vendor/bin/php-cs-fixer fix --dry-run`